nebularis/systest/static/quickstart.md

 main *SysTest* directory somewhere where it can be utilised by your tests at runtime, or adding it to your `ERL_LIBS` environment variable.
 This will also be necessary if you plan on running `xref` or `dialyzer` on your test code.

+## Getting the sources for this tutorial

+The source for this tutorial are included in the `./examples/quickstart` folder inside the top level systest repository.
+There is also a sample `Makefile` which exports a `test` target that you can run to see everything working as expected.

 ## Writing your first test case